Brian Glennie: Pro career

 As a pro Glennie went on to play 572 career NHL games, all but 18 with the Toronto Maple Leafs, scoring 14 goals and 100 assists for 114 points.
 Glennie, a defensive, hard-hitting defenceman was often paired with the offensively-skilled defencemen on the Leafs, such as Tim Horton, Börje Salming and more frequently former Marlboro teammate Jim McKenny.
 Glennie has described his playing style as "a standup guy who would take the guy out" and his partner would then "get the puck and start something happening."
-The Hockey News ranked Glennie #6 on their list of the best all-time body checkers.
+In 2008, The Hockey News ranked Glennie #6 on their list of the best all-time body checkers.

 He was a member of Team Canada in the 1972 Summit Series.
-While he did not have the opportunity to play against the Soviet Union, Brian played in two of the games against Sweden and Czechoslovakia.
+While he did not have the opportunity to play against the Soviet Union, Brian played in Canada's three mid-series exhibition games, two against Sweden and one against reigning world champion Czechoslovakia.
 He counted the experience among the greatest of his life.

 Glennie sustained a mild concussion in the second period of a 7-3 win over the Detroit Red Wings at Maple Leaf Gardens on November 5, 1975, after Dan Maloney attacked him from behind, flattened him with a right-hand punch, hit him several more times and repeatedly lifted and dropped him to the ice.
-Maloney had come to the defense of teammate Bryan Hextall who had received a hit from Glennie which was described by The Associated Press as "a clean check."
+Maloney had come to the defence of teammate Bryan Hextall who had received a hit from Glennie which was described by The Associated Press as "a clean check."
 Maloney, who claimed the force of the contact was excessive and that he had no intention of injuring Glennie, was charged with assault by Attorney General of Ontario Roy McMurtry the following day on November 6.
 The third NHL player to ever be prosecuted by local authorities with a crime resulting from action on the ice, Maloney was acquitted just under eight months later on June 30, 1976.

 In 1978, Glennie joined Lanny McDonald in a Swanson Hungry-Man entree commercial in which Glennie rips off the door of the refrigerator.
 Glennie died in Ottawa at the age of 73 in February 2020 after years of declining health.